 18th Floor: You get to take on some Leevers for this floor.
 By themselves they’re not hard to defeat.
 Coupled with other enemies, however, they become one of the most annoying types of enemies.
 For now, though, just use your spin attack to take them out.
 Dig as a wolf once you’re done to find some hearts.

-Congratulations again!
-You’ve reached the 20th Floor.
+You’ve now reached the 20th Floor.
 Now the Great Fairy will release fairies into the Faron Spring.
-It’s true that we’re aware that Faron Spring is only a thirty second walk away from the Ordon Spring, but let’s ignore that for now.

 Eldin Fairy Fountain